iffy/generalconference/data/eng/1985-04/023-the-spirit-of-the-gathering/text.md

-# The Spirit of the Gathering
+# The Spirit of Gathering

 The glory of Easter morning fills the souls of those who yearn for eternal life.
 A similar glory touched the majestic morning when the Father and the Son